romdalf/ansible-windows/workshop/README.md

 ansible-doc <module name>
 ansible-doc service
 ```
-All module documentaion comes with a parameter tables and examples which are really useful to start writing a playbook.
+All module documentation comes with a parameter tables and examples which are really useful to start writing a playbook.
 Use them without moderation!

 ### No fake news, only facts
 Remember the big blob: